Community Rail Partnership announced for Suffolk line to boost services and support local needs

 The Ipswich to Cambridge CRP will be looking to take a similar approach, but one that is directly informed by the needs of the customers and communities along that route.

-Cllr Chris Chambers, Cabinet Member for Transport Strategy, Planning and Waste at Suffolk County Council, added: “Suffolk County Council is pleased to be involved in this new Community Rail Partnership.
+Cllr Chris Chambers, cabinet member for transport strategy, planning and waste at Suffolk County Council, said: “Suffolk County Council is pleased to be involved in this new Community Rail Partnership.

 “We already host the officer for the East Suffolk Lines CRP and that relationship is working really well, so we consider ourselves well placed to host this new post.”